Val Thorens Restaurants and Dining

 If you don’t like too much fuss then try Le Montana at the nearby Residence Village Montana for superb food in similar style but more relaxed environment.

-The newly renovated Fahrenheit Seven Hotel spoils for choice with 5 bars and a restaurant, including a fantastic cheese and wine bar and even a bar in the ski room!
+The newly renovated Fahrenheit Seven Hotel will spoil you for choice with 5 bars and a restaurant, including a fantastic cheese and wine bar and even a bar in the ski room!

 John’s Scandinavian (+33 (0) 479 00 01 43) and John’s American (+ 33 (0) 479 00 05 15) restaurants offer a great mix of international choices, run by super friendly Danes and Swedes who serve up a great range of seafood and tex mex.